RFID software: Write data from an RFID reader to a database (for example, Firebird)

 After closing the ODBC connections administrator window, click the "Update" button and select the newly created connection in the drop-down list.

 Switch to the "Linking" tab (Figure 11) or click the "Import" button.
-If the connection to the database was configured correctly, the application will prompt you to import the table structure from the database (Figure 12).
+If the connection to the database was configured correctly, the application would prompt you to import the table structure from the database (Figure 12).

 Figure 11: Configuring linking